 In Ephesians 5:17-18 the list starts with “be filled with the Spirit,” and in Colossians the list starts with the “Word of Christ.”
 In both Ephesians and Colossians we are commanded to do something and then the results which follow are identical.
 In Ephesians we are commanded to be “filled with the Spirit” and in Colossians we are commanded to dwell richly in the “word of Christ.”
 Then singing, thankfulness, and submission to others follows.
 Why?
 Because being filled with the Spirit and spending time in the Word of God go together.
 One who is filled with the Spirit will “dwell richly” in the Word.
 The Greek word for “dwell” means to “live in” like a person living in a home.
 This is an important spiritual insight.
 It implies we want to spend as much time as we can reading, meditating on and studying the Bible.
 The Spirit then uses the Word of God to make us more like Jesus Christ.

 Now let us put it all together.
 It is a command and it is the will of God for every Christian.
 To be constantly filled with the Spirit results in victory over sin, peace and joy in the heart, and submission/humility towards others.
-But in order to be filled with the Spirit, we must ask God to have the Holy Spirit take control of us – “to fill us” – just as the apostle Paul prayed for the Ephesians.
+First, in order to be filled with the Spirit, you must desire that the Holy Spirit take control of you – “to fill you.”
 You must want Him to take over your life.
-It is also important to remember that in order to continue being “filled with” or “walking in” the Spirit, you must confess your sins to God the Father every time you realize that you have sinned and ask for the Holy Spirit to take control of your life again.
-You should also spend as much time reading the Bible as you can.
-This is what it means to live our life in the Spirit of God.
+Second, in order to be filled with or walk in the Spirit, you must confess your sins to God the Father every time you realize that you have sinned and ask for the Holy Spirit to take control of your life again.
+Third, you must spend as much time reading the Bible as you can.
 The Holy Spirit will change your life gradually, give you increasing victory over sins in your life, provide peace and joy in your heart and give you a tremendous longing to know Him.
-You will never be perfect.
-Even though you will sin, you will see God at work.
+You will never be perfect, but you will become more and more like Jesus.
+Even though you sin, you will see God at work.
 Come – walk in the Spirit!
-Just remember that only those who are trusting in Jesus for the forgiveness of their sins can be filled with the Holy Spirit.
+You will be carried along like a sailboat whose sails are filled with the wind!